India vs Pakistan: More than just cricket at the World Cup

-It’s the contest for continental supremacy played on a global stage.
+MANCHESTER, England (AP) — It’s the contest for continental supremacy played on a global stage.

 It’s the mini-title game of the World Cup group stage for more than 1 billion people in two cricket-crazed countries — the nuclear-armed neighbors India and Pakistan.